Latent Chain-of-Thought World Modeling for End-to-End Driving: Conclusion

 \section{Conclusion}

-In conclusion, we present \METHODNAME: a model that replaces natural language CoT reasoning with a compact, action-aligned latent reasoning space for autonomous driving.
-By interleaving action-proposal tokens and world-model tokens, our approach unifies inference-time reasoning and decision making within a single latent world modeling process.
-This design enables \METHODNAME to reason about the effects of candidate actions via their predicted future outcomes, while avoiding the inefficiencies and potential misalignment of text-based explanations.
-Experiments on large-scale real-world driving data demonstrates that latent CoT not only accelerates inference, but also leads to higher-quality trajectories and enables further improvements from closed-loop RL compared to both non-reasoning and text-reasoning baselines.
+We present \METHODNAME: a model that replaces natural language CoT with compact, action-aligned latent reasoning for autonomous driving.
+By interleaving action-proposal and world-model tokens, our approach unifies inference-time reasoning and decision making within a single latent world modeling process, enabling the model to reason about candidate actions via their predicted future outcomes while avoiding the inefficiencies of text-based explanations. \reviewadd{Experiments on large-scale real-world driving data show that latent CoT reduces inference latency, improves trajectory quality, and enables further gains from RL post-training over both non-reasoning and text-CoT baselines.
+These gains persist across scenarios and with predicted LWM.}

-While these results are encouraging, there are a few limitations that motivate future work: First, training latent CoT currently requires a source of supervision (e.g., GT agent bounding boxes) to ground the representation, which may be difficult to obtain at scale (though recent efforts in autolabeling are addressing this~\cite{sal2024eccv,ravi2024sam2,huang2025vipe,Lee_OpenBox_NeurIPS_2025}).
-Second, our current model does not support easy recovery of a human-interpretable representation from a latent CoT token (e.g., for in-car visualization).
-Accordingly, building a deeper understanding of the efficiency-interpretability spectrum is an exciting area of future work.
-Finally, our model does not yet support flexible reasoning lengths adjusting to different task difficulties, which would make it even more efficient.
+There are a few limitations: (1)~training latent CoT requires GT supervision (e.g., agent bounding boxes) to ground the representation\reviewadd{---these auxiliary targets may still be hard to obtain at scale} (though autolabeling efforts are closing this gap~\cite{sal2024eccv,ravi2024sam2,huang2025vipe,Lee_OpenBox_NeurIPS_2025}); (2)~our model does not recover human-interpretable representations from latent CoT tokens; and (3)~it lacks adaptive reasoning lengths.

 {

 }

 \thesection{\Alph{section}} \thesubsection{\Alph{section}.\arabic{subsection}}